agdturner/ccg-generic/README.md

 # [agdt-java-generic](https://github.com/agdturner/agdt-java-generic)

 ## Description
-A [modularised](https://en.wikipedia.org/wiki/Java_Platform_Module_System) Java library only dependent on the [openJDK](https://openjdk.java.net/) providing:
+A [modularised](https://en.wikipedia.org/wiki/Java_Platform_Module_System) Java library only dependent on the [openJDK](https://openjdk.java.net/) and [ccg-io](https://github.com/agdturner/ccg-io) providing:
-- [Generic_FileStore](https://github.com/agdturner/agdt-java-generic/blob/master/src/main/java/uk/ac/leeds/ccg/generic/io/Generic_FileStore.java) - a class for storing and organising data in a tree of directories in a well organised (easy to retrieve) and extendable (easy to store more) way in a [file system](https://en.wikipedia.org/wiki/File_system).
-See [the section below on Generic_FileStore](#Generic_FileStore) for a more detailed description.
 - [memory](https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/generic/memory) - a package that helps avoid and handle an [OutOfMemoryError](https://cr.openjdk.java.net/~iris/se/15/latestSpec/api/java.base/java/lang/OutOfMemoryError.html) if thrown.
 The handling generally entails copying data from the fast access memory (RAM) to the slow access memory (Disk) and then clearing it from RAM.
-The data stored on disk is typically organised using a [Generic_FileStore](https://github.com/agdturner/agdt-java-generic/blob/master/src/main/java/uk/ac/leeds/ccg/generic/io/Generic_FileStore.java).
+The data stored on disk is typically organised using a [IO_Cache](https://github.com/agdturner/ccg-io/blob/master/src/main/java/uk/ac/leeds/ccg/io/IO_Cache.java).
 Managing this so that algorithms remain efficient involves knowing what parts of data are likely to be needed and when.
 - Functionality that has been found commonly useful and was not available in what was the latest [openJDK](https://openjdk.java.net/) at the time.

 (See below for [Details](#Details).)